 User experience should dictate every aspect of your site.
 Approach your new site through the lens of your user.
 How old are they?
 Why are they visiting your site?
 What information do they need in order to remain on your site?
 Are you trying to attract more millennial donors?
 You should be thinking about these kinds of questions and have answers to at least some of them before you approach a third party for development.

-You’re not a designer nor a developer but you don’t need to be an expert to assess your nonprofit’s needs!
-To make sure that you go with the right web design company you need to first know what’s missing and what your needs are.
+You don't have to be a designer or a developer to assess your nonprofit’s needs!
+To make sure that you go with the right web design, you need to first know what’s missing and what your needs are.

 Start by listing the features you need.
 Do you need a home page with social media integration?
 What about a secure donations page?
 How many content or informational pages do you need?
 Using your user groups (hint) is essential.
 Imagine what they need when listing out your design and development features.